JoachimSchaeffer/HDRegAnalytics/README.md

+# ReadMe for the repository associated with:

+### "Interpretation of High-Dimensional Linear Regression: Effects of Nullspace and Regularization Demonstrated on Battery Data"

+<a href="https://arxiv.org/abs/2309.00564" target="_blank">https://arxiv.org/abs/2309.00564</a>

 Author: Joachim Schaeffer
 Email: joachim.schaeffer@posteo.de

-ReadMe for the repository associated with the article:

-Interpretation of High-Dimensional Linear Regression: Effects of Nullspace and Regularization Demonstrated on Battery Data

-<a href="https://arxiv.org/abs/2309.00564" target="_blank">https://arxiv.org/abs/2309.00564</a>

 ## Code